cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Challenge

-The current **v1.0** release still faces a lot of hurdles with composability, which is the ability of multiple DApps to directly interact with each other, for example by having one application directly send inputs to another one without going through the base layer.
-This would enable seamless communication and data exchange between DApps.
-The most important use case for this feature would be to allow users to easily and cheaply transfer assets from one DApp to another.
+The current **v1.0** release still faces a lot of hurdles with composability, which is the ability of multiple dApps to directly interact with each other, for example by having one application directly send inputs to another one without going through the base layer.
+This would enable seamless communication and data exchange between dApps.
+The most important use case for this feature would be to allow users to easily and cheaply transfer assets from one dApp to another.

 ### Solution strategy

-Post the **v1.0** mainnet release, a potential path to consider could be research into addressing composability, vital for enhancing DApp functionality.
+Post the **v1.0** mainnet release, a potential path to consider could be research into addressing composability, vital for enhancing dApp functionality.
 Meanwhile, interim solutions like leveraging liquidity providers for asset transfers might be considered, enhancing the user experience while juggling development priorities.

 ## Convenience layers

 ### Challenge

-The current **0.9** release features an HTTP API, which, while providing a solid and universal foundation for Cartesi rollups solution, may be a bit inconvenient to use both in the front-end and back-end.
+The current **0.9** release features an HTTP API, which, while providing a solid and universal foundation for Cartesi Rollups solution, may be a bit inconvenient to use both in the front-end and back-end.
 This was a deliberate strategy, as the Cartesi community wanted to start releasing a product with a robust foundation.
 More convenient solutions would inevitably be more opinionated and geared towards specific languages or frameworks.
 As a result, early adopters may face a steeper learning curve to get started.
 However, the community recognises the importance of convenience in SDK usage, which often involves multiple layers, each designed to simplify and streamline the process further.

 ### Solution strategy